“You’d better hurry!” said the concierge.

 The heart of Shanghai is the Bund, an upscale riverside boardwalk that runs along the western bank of the Huangpu River.
 26 colonial-era buildings on one side that have a distinctly old European flavor.
 Lined on the other side of the Huangpu River is just the opposite – a sci-fi looking skyline.

-2. Now go back and stroll on the Bund at night.
+2. Now go back to the Bund at night.

 Yes, we did make it before the lights went out, with 5 minutes to spare.
 It was probably the most amazing five minutes in Shanghai.
 Across the river, the uniquely-shaped high rise buildings were lit up in a dazzling array of neon colors.
 Oriental Pearl Tower, World Financial Center, Jin Mao Tower, and Shanghai Tower, dominate the skyline forming the iconic Instagram backdrop.

 3. Wander around the Yuyuan Gardens

 Yuyuan Gardens is an extensive Chinese garden in the northeast of the Old City of Shanghai.
 Located in the center of Old Shanghai, the rambling gardens are saturated with traditional pavilions, winding paths, towers, grottoes and ponds dating to the Ming Dynasty (1368-1644) .
 Yu Garden is composed of six scenic areas: Sansui Hall, Wanhua Chamber, Dianchun Hall, Huijing Hall, Yuhua Hall, and the Inner Garden.
 The Exquisite Jade Rock is one of the three most famous rockeries in south China.

-4. Stop for the bell show in Old Shanghai.
+4. See the bell show in Old Shanghai.

 On one of the narrow alleys in Old Shanghai, is the shop which has bellowing bells at various times of the day.
 You’ll hear it before you see it.
 Follow the sound and take a few minutes to listen to the way bells were played in ancient China.